shrestha-bishal/lunex-api/SECURITY.md

 ## Supported Versions

-The following table outlines which versions of `@bishal-shrestha/rest-client` are currently supported with security updates.
+The following table outlines which versions of `lunex-http` are currently supported with security updates.

 | Version   | Supported          |
 |-----------|--------------------|